TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

     Public or default, package-private.

 #### Can an “enum” contain methods in Java?
 Explain.
     Enum is a special class, but class.
 And as a class can hold methods as well.
+E.g.: enum have also constructor.

 #### When would you use a private/protected/public attribute?
 What is the difference?
     The difference is the abstraction level.
-    Personally I'm using private for all fields in objects, getter setter other methods are package-private and just the top level class (while possible) have public methods, to give controll for the user.
+    Personally I'm using private for all fields in objects, getter should be public, setter and other methods are package-private and just the top level class (while possible) have public methods, to give controll for the user.

 #### How do you prevent developers from subclassing a class?